Mercury13/unicodia/README.md

 **I’m in Ukraine torn with war, so I’ll release often.** See “war release” tag in Issues.

+# Privacy policy

+Unicodia does not collect data at all, but uses GitHub API for updating.

 # How to translate?
 * Ask programmer to add localized buttons if needed.
 One button is international for now, A-Z, and it already has Cyrillic version.
 The rest are unchangeable for now… until needed.
 * Download Lang-src/en.uorig from this repo.